Peltogyne: Distribution

 The species of the genus range from southeastern Brazil through northern South America, Panama, Costa Rica, and Trinidad, with the majority of species in the Amazon Basin.
 P. mexicana is a geographic outlier, native to the Mexican state of Guerrero.
 Overharvesting has caused several species to become endangered in areas where they were once abundant.

 Wood

-The trees are prized for their beautiful heartwood which, when cut, quickly turns from a light brown to a rich purple color.
+The trees are prized for their heartwood which, when cut, quickly turns from a light brown to a rich purple color.
 Exposure to ultraviolet (UV) light darkens the wood to a brown color with a slight hue of the original purple.
 This effect can be minimized with a finish containing a UV inhibitor.

 The dry timber is very hard, stiff, and dense with a specific gravity of 0.86 (860 kg/m3).
 Purpleheart is correspondingly difficult to work with.
 It is very durable and water-resistant.

-Due to its stiffness, the wood is used as a Tonewood in instruments, especially guitar fretboards and reinforcing strips in the neck of guitars and basses.
-Some Neck-Through-Body guitars are reinforced with Purpleheart to aid structural and tuning stability as well as for its resonant tonal properties.
+Due to its stiffness, the wood is used as a tonewood in instruments, especially guitar fretboards and reinforcing strips in the neck of guitars and basses.
+Some neck-through-body guitars are reinforced with purpleheart to aid structural and tuning stability as well as for its resonant tonal properties.